 88 from 18 VFL games

-RECYCLED premiership Tiger Jacob Townsend lands at Windy Hill eager to string regular AFL games after featuring in just 16 matches over the past three seasons.
+RECYCLED premiership Tiger Jacob Townsend lands at Windy Hill eager to string together weekly AFL games after featuring in just 16 senior matches over the past three seasons.
 Townsend hasn’t shown the greatest fantasy pedigree in the past and he isn’t as cheap as some other potential fliers in the forward line.
 That being said, if he can find a place in Essendon’s lineup, the regular games he appears in may make him an appealing cash cow worth taking a punt on.

 Jeremy Sharp, Suns